 Spices are pure magic.
 One whiff of marigold and I'm transported back four years to when, at a winery in the Republic of Georgia, I was eating “pkhali,” a spinach and walnut salad whose seasonings include dried marigold petals.
 Vanilla, meanwhile, has me dreaming of baking, and mint harkens back to childhood summers.
 But while spices are essential cooking tools, full of possibilities, organizing them in your kitchen often poses a challenge.

 Whether your current spice system is a drawer with some jars thrown in or that contraption you've had since college that no longer holds all the spices you need, there are spice racks that can help keep your kitchen tidy and make it easier to cook up delicious meals.
+For example, our top pick, the Cole & Mason Blyth Classic 16-Jar Carousel, is small enough to store on the counter and looks great in bamboo.

 Here, my list of the best spice racks—no matter the shape of your kitchen or the number of spices you need.

-Best Overall: Cole & Mason Blyth Classic 16-Jar Carousel Bamboo
+Cole & Mason Blyth Classic 16-Jar Carousel Bamboo

 What We Love: Compact size fits most cupboards or countertops with limited space